 Top 3: Le Miel Et La Lune, Seven Seeds, Stovetop

 Baked eggs are Animal Orchestra’s specialty, served with a thick slice of buttery bread.
 It makes an appearance on this list for sentimental value, having been a great source of comfort during study breaks.
 It was one of the first brunch restaurants I visited, before my obsession with food exploded.
 Newspaper and magazine clippings for wallpaper is a totally hip idea.
 It’s nothing spectacular, but baked eggs have always served as great winter comfort food following those looming winter exams.
+Our favourite was always the Chorizo baked eggs, where the saltiness of the chorizo is balanced with a warm tomato mixture and some good ol’ melted cheese.
+But it’s not all baked eggs, Animal Orchestra have a range of toasted paninis, soups and specials.
+The place is generally packed with students during lunch, looking for a small break from University life.

 Recommended Dish: Chorizo baked eggs